rcc-uchicago/user-guide/docs/midway23/software/apps_and_envs/matlab.md

 matlab
 ```

 This will launch Matlab’s textual interface.
 We recommend running Matlab on a compute node as opposed to a login node.
-To obtain a shell on a compute node, use the **sinteractive** command (see [Interactive Jobs](../../../using-midway/index.md#interactive-jobs) for more information).

 ## Using Matlab’s GUI Interface

 To use Matlab’s GUI interface on Midway, we reccomend connecting to Midway via ThinLinc.
-Information about how to use ThinLinc can be found in the [Connecting with ThinLinc](../../../connecting/index.md#thinlinc) section of the user guide.

 Note that once connected via ThinLinc, you will be accessing a Midway login node.
 In order to run Matlab with its GUI interface on a compute node, obtain a terminal in the ThinLinc desktop and issue the **sinteractive** command.
 This will deliver you to a compute node.
 From there, you can launch Matlab with the command: